Resources to Support Arts Organizations and Artists During COVID-19 Emergency

 A "Mega-Event" is an event with either more than 5,000 people attending indoors or more than 10,000 people attending outdoors.
 A Mega-Event may have either assigned or unassigned seating, and may be either general admission or gated, ticketed and permitted events.

-- The host or organizer of an indoor or outdoor Mega-Event or series of Mega-Events must submit to the Health Officer a proposed plan detailing procedures that will be implemented to minimize the risk of transmission among patrons and personnel.
-The plan should include the following:
+The host or organizer of an indoor or outdoor Mega-Event, Large Indoor Event, or series of Mega-Events or Large Indoor Events must submit to the Health Officer a proposed plan detailing the procedures that will be implemented to minimize the risk of transmission among patrons and Personnel.
+Specifically, the proposed plan should include to following:

-- An explanation of how the host or organizer will have attendees meet requirements for providing their vaccination and/or testing status (if applicable)
+- An explanation of how the host or organizer will have attendees meet requirements for providing their vaccination status (required indoors, recommended outdoors).

-- If the Mega-Event is taking place indoors, an explanation of how the host or organizer will address face coverings
+- An explanation of how the host or organizer will communicate/message:

-Plans must be submitted to HealthPlan@sfcityatty.org at least ten business days before the planned event or, if earlier, ten business days before the date on which tickets will begin to be sold or offered to the public.
-If tickets are already on sale as of the date of this Order, the host or organizer must submit the plan within 30 days of the date of this Order.
-The host or organizer does not need advance written approval of the Health Officer or the Health Officer’s designee to proceed with the Mega-Event consistent with the plan.
+Plans must be submitted by email to HealthPlan@sfcityatty.org at least ten business days before the planned event or, if earlier, ten business days before the date on which tickets will begin to be sold or offered to the public.
+If tickets for a Large Indoor Event are already on sale as of the date of this Order, the host or organizer must submit the plan within 30 days of the date of this Order or 48 hours before the event, whichever comes first.
+The host or organizer does not need advance written approval of the Health Officer or the Health Officer’s designee to proceed with the Mega-Event or Large Indoor Event consistent with the plan.
 But in the event the Health Officer identifies deficiencies in the plan, DPH will contact the host or organizer, and the host or organizer is required to work with DPH to address any and all deficiencies.

 Youth Classes/Summer Programs